NEA Mandates and Structures

 • Review, assess, and share safety-relevant operational events from the International Reporting System for Operating Experience (IRS) and other databases.

-• Provide expert insights and recommendations to regulators on how to use operating experience to assess or re-assess safety, perform additional research, improve inspection programs or operations management, and other actions to maintain and improve safety in the long term.
+• Provide expert analyses and recommendations so that lessons learned from operating experience informs regulators as they assess or re-assess safety, perform additional research, improve inspection programs or operations management, and take other actions to maintain and improve safety in the long term.

-• Provide methods to integrate information collected from operating experience activities in order to help make decisions in a technically-sound manner
+• Provide methods to integrate information collected from operating experience and other activities in order to help make decisions in a technically-sound manner.

 • Provide methods, practices, and technologies to ensure that operating experience is managed in a manner that promotes new and established good practices that help to prevent the recurrence of events globally.